Select Page

 Offices in Leeds, Harrogate, and London.
 Working with clients across the UK and overseas.

-- The agreement must be signed by the employee;
+– It must be signed by the employee.

-- The employee must have received independent legal advice on the terms from a lawyer or a certified and authorised member of a trade union;
+– The employee must have received independent legal advice on the contents of the agreement from a specialist employment law solicitor, or a certified and authorised trade union member.
+This advisor must be insured and must be identified in the agreement.

 – The agreement must state that the statutory conditions regulating settlement agreements have been met.